pilonsi/c100/README.md

 to the current times! 🔝 We don't believe people have to deal anymore with its boring XX century text only syntax 🙅‍♀️.
-C, while having helped the computer science field reach heights unheard of 👏 is nowadays looking outdated, plain, and is hindering industry growth 📈 by looking unappealing to potential new programmers 💀.
+C, while having helped the computer science field reach heights unheard of 👏 is nowadays looking outdated, plain, and is hindering industry growth 📈 by being unappealing to potential new programmers 💀.
 That's why we have developed C💯! 🤘 A new programming language that retains the power of C 💪 and doesn't bore new developers to a screeching halt! 🤭